ZhongYingkc/newest/content/authors/admin/_index.md

 ---

 Ying Zhong is a 3rd year Master student in the Department of Film and Television Technology at Beijing Film Academy.
 She is currently working with [Dr. Feilin Han](http://feilinh.cn) in Virtual Reality Lab.
 Her research interets include Human-Computer Interaction, User Experience, Human-Centric Computation and eXtended Reality.
 She focuses on designing embodied interactions to enhance users' abilities in immersive environments.

-Prior to her Master's' program, she received her BEng in Digtial Media Technology from Beijing Film Academy.
+Prior to her Master's program, she received her BEng in Digtial Media Technology from Beijing Film Academy.
 {style="text-align: justify;"}